richardstartin/richardstartin.github.io/_posts/2019-07-24-vectorised-byte-operations.md

 AVX2 will become less and less relevant over time, and having access to it on the computer where I play around with this stuff doesn't make it any more important, but AVX-512 isn't that widespread yet, and has no support from AMD.
 When I last played with the Vector API, I found that having the facility to do SWAR was [beneficial for performance](https://mail.openjdk.java.net/pipermail/panama-dev/2019-January/004042.html) when doing a right logical shift in a [vector bit count algorithm](https://arxiv.org/pdf/1611.07612.pdf) devised by [Wojciech Mula](https://twitter.com/pshufb).

-Reinterpretation is expressed as a first class concept in the latest version of the API, where the SWAR trick can be seen in `shiftRightInt` but not in the more straightforward `shiftRightByte`, which compiles to fairly similar code as the autovectorised code in JDK13.
+Reinterpretation is expressed as a first class concept in the latest version of the API, where the SWAR trick can be seen in `shiftRightInt`, but not in the more straightforward `shiftRightByte`.
+Incidentally, `shiftRightByte` compiles to similar code to the autovectorised unsigned shift in JDK13.

-Of course, it comes at the cost of a loss of generality, but there was a 10x performance difference back in January 2019.
+Of course, it comes at the cost of a loss of generality, but there was a 10x performance difference back in January 2019 between operating on 32 `byte`s and the faster operation on eight `int`s.

 ```java
   @Benchmark